beaker-project/beaker-project.org/dev/proposals/inventory-lshw-migration.rst

 pull requests sent to the `upstream repository
 <https://github.com/lyonel/lshw>`__ via GitHub.

+The major enhancements merged to the fork so far are:

+- A "chroot" based testing framework.
+This is described briefly in the next section.

+- Better support for retrieving CPU information on ARM and s390x systems.

 Maintaining a fork of lshw is motivated by two factors:

 - Allow beaker-system-scan to be updated independently of the upstream